• About Us

 Guest Speaker

-Harry S. Dent, Jr. is the president of the H.S.
+Harry S. Dent, Jr., is the president of the H.S.
 Dent Foundation, whose mission is "Helping People Understand Change."
-He is the founder of HS Dent, which publishes the HS Dent Forecast and oversees the HS Dent Financial Advisors Network.
-He is the author of the New York Times bestseller, The Great Depression Ahead.
+He is the founder of HSD Publishing, which publishes the HS Dent Forecast and oversees the HS Dent Financial Advisors Network.
+He is the author of the New York Times bestseller The Great Depression Ahead.
 A Harvard MBA, Fortune 100 consultant, new venture investor, and noted speaker, Mr. Dent is a highly respected figure in his field.

 Image